matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 1. Print the base plate from `parts/base_plate`

+*The printed parts are unfisished and do not fit precisely.
+Consider printind another model - mentioned in section sources - or designing your own.
+If you have a good model, feel free to file a PR for it.*

 ![base_plate](./images/base_plate.jpg)

 2. Assemble all the switches and stabilizer to the base plate

 ![switches](./images/switches.jpg)

-*I had to modify the base plate with a knife and hot glue the stabilizers, I pushed an updated version of the model to this repo, so hopefully you will have an easier time assembling it.
-I did not use the stabilizers in the end, as the 2U spacebar works just fine without them.*
+*I did not use the stabilizers in the end, as the 2U spacebar works just fine without them.*

 3. Solder diodes to the switches and connect them in a row as shown in picture below